EdWorld Internet Topics

 After students have created their Venn diagrams, they might use an online tool, the Venn Diagram Generator (scroll down the page), to produce a clean version of their work.

 Note: If your students are unfamiliar with the Venn diagram as a graphic organizer, or if they might benefit from a quick refresher course before using it, draw a sample diagram on the board.
 Write the word "Dog" under Circle A. Write the word "Cat" under Circle B. Then ask students to help you brainstorm a list of characteristics of dogs and/or cats.
 Discuss which of those characteristics are specific to each animal and which are characteristics the two animals share.
-Write the characteristics specific to dogs in Circle A. Write the characteristics specific to cats in Circle B. Write those characteristics that both animals share (e.g, they make good pets, they have fur…) in the area where the two circles intersect.
+Write the characteristics specific to dogs in Circle A. Write the characteristics specific to cats in Circle B. Write those characteristics that both animals share (e.g, they make good pets, they have fur) in the area where the two circles intersect.

 You might start the lesson by drawing a large Venn diagram on a board or chart.
-Give students a couple minutes to share things they think of when they think of the Thanksgiving we celebrate today.
+Give students a couple minutes to share things that they associate with the Thanksgiving we celebrate today.
 Write a few of those key words in the second circle on the Venn diagram (labeled "Thanksgiving Today").
-Then ask students what they know about the Pilgrim’s first Thanksgiving at Plimouth Plantation; write a few key words or phrases about the Thanksgiving celebration of 1621 in the first circle on the diagram (labeled "The Pilgrims’ ‘First Thanksgiving").
+Then ask students what they know about the Pilgrims first Thanksgiving at Plimouth Plantation; write a few key words or phrases about the Thanksgiving celebration of 1621 in the first circle on the diagram (labeled "The Pilgrims First Thanksgiving").

 Next, look with students at the phrases in both circles that might tell things that the Thanksgiving celebrations of 1621 and today have in common.
 Erase or cross out those things from their respective circles and write them in the area of the diagram where the two circles intersect.